 When it comes to running your business, your IT service management (ITSM) and security professionals play a key role.
-Furthermore, we recommend that future cybersecurity countermeasures be built around ITSM operations.
+Furthermore, we recommend that future ITSM cybersecurity countermeasures be built around ITSM operations.
 Many companies have traditionally preferred to keep their ITSM departments separate from their security teams.
 It’s widely accepted that these two areas perform best when managed by different entities.
 IT threats, on the other hand, are emerging at an alarming rate, as recent events have demonstrated.
 There is, therefore a greater need for coordination between the main business teams.

-Here Are The Most Important Cybersecurity Threats For 2021 For Those In Itsm Roles:
+Here Are The Most Important Cybersecurity Threats For 2021 For Those In ITSM Roles:

 The Philosophy of Threat Modeling

 Combating security threats necessitates an understanding of your company’s IT and business assets.
 Only useful items in your company will be targeted by hackers.
 As a result, instead of dispersing your security resources throughout the organization, focus on securing a small number of critical assets.
 The ability to search for threats at specific points in the company will also be available to you.
-“The threat modelling philosophy” is the name of this process, and it will be crucial in the fight against cyberthreats in 2021.
+“The threat modeling philosophy” is the name of this process, and it will be crucial in the fight against cyberthreats in 2021.

 In 2021, security experts are expected to close all gaps in the security process for small and medium businesses, and threat modeling philosophy will become mainstream.
-In order to help organizations better understand the cybersecurity threat landscape, this initiative was launched.
+In order to help organizations better understand the ITSM cybersecurity threat landscape, this initiative was launched.
 Companies can also use it to prioritize security purchases on a company-wide basis.
 Businesses will be able to quickly assess their internal security threats and purchase the necessary defenses.